 Officials: Top US envoy to Syria to retire

-None of the officials were authorized to be identified by name and they spoke on condition of anonymity.
+The officials who confirmed his departure said there’s a slight possibility Ford might stay for another job.
+None of the officials were authorized to be identified by name and spoke on condition of anonymity.